1969 Detroit mayoral election: Campaign

 Austin campaigned as a moderate, but was regarded to be more of a liberal than Gribbs.
-As an African American, he would have been Detroit's first African American mayor, had be been elected.
+As an African American, he would have been Detroit's first African American mayor, had he been elected.
 When he launched his candidacy on June 4, 1969 (prior to Cavanagh's announcement that he would not seek reelection), he became the first-ever major Black candidate for mayor of Detroit.
 He hoped to be able calm any fears White voters had about a Black man's ability to successfully lead the city.
 His campaign manager was Robert L. Millender Sr. While avoiding specifics on the issue, Austin gave general support to the idea of implementing civilian control over the Detroit Police Department.
 In his effort to maintain a moderate appeal, Austin placed most of his campaign's emphasis on aspects such as his performance as auditor in improving the county's financial situation.
 Austin's candidacy was endorsed by the United Auto Workers.

 Among the factors that journalist Carl Rowan identified as having been a challenge to Austin's candidacy were the fact that parts of the city's Black community were not committal towards him (criticizing him as too moderate), the fact that there was a "law and order" desire among much of the city's populace, and the presumption that most Whites would not be willing to vote for a Black man to be mayor.
-Many Black community leaders found Austin too conservative for their taste, but were unable to agree on an alternate Black candidate, and ultimately supported Austin.
+Many Black community leaders found Austin too conservative for their taste, but were unable to agree on an alternate Black candidate and ultimately supported Austin.
 Time wrote that, before his campaign, Austin was, "little known even among Blacks," and also wrote that he was, "not the first choice of the city's black politicians," who Time reported had wanted to see William Patrick Jr., the president of the New Detroit community organization, run for mayor.